 (* Tathagata is another name for the Buddha, and the one he most frequently used when talking about himself)

 There are Buddhists who believe that if you have enough “bad” Karma, you will be “reborn” as an animal.
 And because of this, they believe any suffering they cause on animals is justified, as this “reborn” person in an animal deserves it.
-This is nothing close to the truth, and only serves to reinforce cultural or personal beliefs.
+This is nothing close to the truth, and only serves to reinforce cultural or personal beliefs, and not anything in Buddhism.
+The Buddha did not say it was ever OK to use violence against any sentient being.

 Animals are also believed by some Buddhists to not be able to reduce any unwholesome (bad) Karma they have, like a human can.
 Therefore they must ‘burn’ through their unwholesome karma until it becomes no more.
 Whereas a human can actively “water down” their unwholesome karma through actively creating wholesome karma.
 An animal is unable to know the difference, so they simply active instinctual and primal.
 Once again, I personally believe that animals generate a lot of wholesome karma!